 Step 1: Be specific

 What do you want your website to do for your business?

 Inevitably, you want it to help you to improve your brand awareness so that you will attract more enquiries and generate more sales, but be specific.
 What are your actual business and website goals?
 Do you want to increase your turnover by 10% or 50%?
 Do you want to generate 50% of your sales from one core target audience or from sales of a particular product range?
 How can your website help you to fulfil your business goals?
-You won’t know if your website is fit for purpose until you identify the specific goals that your website needs to fulfil.
+You won’t know if your website fulfils its purpose until you identify the goals that your website needs to fulfil.
 You’ll also need to identify the specific target audiences that you want to drive to your website i.e. your ‘customer personas’.

 Step 2: Make it measurable